One drop rhythm

 One drop rhythm is a reggae style drum beat.

-Popularized by Carlton Barrett, long-time drummer of Bob Marley and the Wailers, the creator is disputed, and it has been attributed to drummers including Barrett, and his brother Aston, and Winston Grennan.
+Popularized by Carlton Barrett, long-time drummer of Bob Marley and the Wailers, the creator is disputed, and it has been attributed to drummers including Barrett, his brother Aston, and Winston Grennan.

 Characteristics

 The backbeat is characterized by the dominant snare drum stroke (usually a click produced by cross-sticking) and bass drum both sounding on the third beat of every four, while beat one is left empty.
 Thus, the expected hit on beat one is "dropped," creating the one-drop effect.
 Dropping out the bass on the "one" of the measure further accentuates the downbeat of the drums creating the rhythm.

 This may be seen in the drum notation for the typical rock drum pattern: